-The first edition of the CLASSICS ILLUSTRATED book was well-received on its publication in 2002 and led to invitations to speak at the Library of Congress and at various literary and popular-culture venues, from New York to California.
-The SECOND EDITION is greatly expanded, with revised text, additional chapters, new interviews, enhanced appendices, and more than 340 black-and-white and color illustrations -- many unique to the updated volume.
+The first edition of the CLASSICS ILLUSTRATED book was well-received on its publication in 2002 and led to invitations to appear on "The Book Guys" syndicated radio program and to speak at the Library of Congress and at various literary and popular-culture venues, from Saranac Lake, New York, to the University of California-Riverside.
+The critically acclaimed 2011 SECOND EDITION was greatly expanded by about 100 pages, with revised text, additional chapters, new interviews, enhanced appendices, and more than 340 black-and-white and color illustrations -- many unique to the updated volume.

 Between 2003 and 2014, Jones wrote introductions or author biographies for the Toronto-based Jack Lake Productions revived series of CLASSICS ILLUSTRATED ("Typee," "The Man Who Laughs," "The Black Tulip," "The Conquest of Mexico," etc.), CLASSICS ILLUSTRATED JUNIOR ("The Pied Piper," "The King of the Golden River," "The Wizard of Oz," etc.), CLASSICS ILLUSTRATED SPECIAL ISSUES ("The Ten Commandments," "The Rough Rider," "World War II," etc.), and THE WORLD AROUND US ("Pirates," "The French Revolution," "The Vikings," etc.).
 Some of his introductions have appeared in new British CLASSICS ILLUSTRATED editions ("A Journey to the Centre of the Earth," "Romeo and Juliet," etc.) and in translation in Croatia ("The War of the Worlds," etc.) and Indonesia ("The Jungle Book," etc.).